RAGE-toolkit/RABV-GUI/README.md

 ## Running the analysis
 At this moment, RABV-GUI provides two functions.
 1) maxLikeHoodGenotyper and 2) genBankSubmission.

 maxLikeHoodGenotyper requires rabies fasta file to tell which alignment/clade the sequence belongs.
-The image below shows
+The image below shows running the maxLikeHoodGenotyper

 ![Alt text](img/maxliklyhood.png)

 genBankSubmission function, generates the GenBank sequence submission files (*.SQN).
 It uses the latest table2asn tool to generate the SQN files.
 It requires fasta file directory, submission template and tabular file as an input to generate the SQN files.

 ![Alt text](img/gbsubmission.png)

 Directory named test_data provides the data necessary to run the GenBank submission test.
 Also the maxLikeHoodGenotyper can be tested by uploading fasta file available on test_data/fasta-seq directory.